Microfibres: the plastic in our clothes

 Without doubt, the best cure for plastic pollution is to phase out all non-essential plastics.

-We need to ramp up the pressure on retailers to find ways to remove plastics from their fashion lines.
+We need to ramp up the pressure to find ways to reduce plastics pouring into our oceans.
 So please add your name to our petition.
 Time and again we've made a real difference with actions just like this one.
-Companies do respond.
 Thanks in advance.